New York Pass: Best 1, 2, and 3-day itineraries for most value

 Hop-on, Hop-off Bus Tour: Uptown Route

 The Big Bus HOHO tour actually has two routes, each of which takes about 2.5 hours for the loop.
-The Downtown Loop is recommended for Day 1, and the also-impressive Uptown Loop is a great way to start Day 2.
+The Downtown Loop is recommended for Day 1, and the also-impressive Uptown Loop is a great way to spend your first afternoon if you are doing a 2-day or 3-day pass.
+The New York Pass comes with only a 1-day ticket on the HOHO bus tours, so you have to do them all in the same day.
 It takes you around Central Park on both sides through the Upper West Side and the Upper East Side, but also through historic Harlem on 125th Street past the famous Apollo Theater.

 Again, it's really better to get on at the first stop (near Times Square again) and stay on the whole time.
 If you are on a more relaxed schedule you can get off at one of the museums or attractions along the route, but it's not always easy to get a good seat upstairs when you get back on.